wiseman-timelord/Chat-Gradio-Gguf/README.md

 ```
 1.W.
 Download a "Release" version, when its available, and unpack to a sensible directory, such as, `C:\Programs\Chat-Windows-Gguf` or `C:\Program_Files\Chat-Windows-Gguf`, (better not to use spaces with python projects).
 1.U.
 Download a "Release" version, when its available, and unpack to a sensible directory, such as, `/media/**User_Name**/**Drive_Name**/Programs/Chat-Gradio-Gguf`, (better not to use spaces with python projects).
 2.W.
 Right click the file `Chat-Windows-Gguf.bat`, and `Run as Admin`, the Batch Menu will then load, then select `2` from the Batch Menu, to begin installation.
-You will be prompted to select a Llama.Cpp version to install, which should be done based on your hardware.
+You will be prompted to select a, Inference and Embedding, config to install, which should be done based on your hardware, and then you are prompted to select a TTS config.
 After which, the install will begin, wherein Python requirements will install to a `.\venv` folder.
 2.U. open a terminal in the created folder location, then make "Chat-Gradio-Gguf.sh" executable via `Right Mouse>Properties>Make Executable`.
 Then run `sudo bash ./Chat-Linux-Gguf.sh`, then select option `2.
 Run Installation` from the menu.
 - There are now 4 install options, mainly download, only or compile, and, cpu or gpu; If you do NOT have the 3 build apps installed then select 1/2, if you do SO have build apps installed then select 3/4.
 - The embedding model is the bit between your input and the model, larger is slower/quality obviously, and note its loaded only to system ram, because its ONNX.
 4. After the install completes, check for any install issues in the output, you may need to, check network or reinstall again, if there are issues.
 Pressing Enter will return you to the Batch Menu.
+- For a first installI advise either, 2b then 2a (for modern machine, with english) or 1a then 1 (for old machine).
+If you have the build tools mentioned then on the first menu you should try 4a-2b (on a modern machine).
 ```
 - Running...
 ```